danjac/django-saas-starter/README.md

 This is an opinionated Django cookiecutter template.
-I use this template for quick MVPs, prototypes and side projects that may grow over time if they gain traction, so solid foundations based on tried-and-tested solutions and best practices are important.
+It is useful for quick MVPs, prototypes and side projects that may grow over time if they gain traction, so solid foundations based on tried-and-tested solutions and best practices are important.

-For a more configurable and complete starter template, I recommend https://github.com/pydanny/cookiecutter-django.
+For a more configurable and complete starter template, https://github.com/pydanny/cookiecutter-django is strongly recommended.

 It is assumed that you have basic familiarity with Django, Heroku and AWS.